City Receives Green Light for Centennial Corridor Early Acquisitions

 On February 12, 2014, the Bakersfield City Council adopted a resolution certifying the Final Environmental Impact Report for the 24th Street Improvement Project and approved advancing the project to the final design and property acquisition phases.
 It's anticipated the project will be ready to advertise for construction in mid-2015.

-On a separate, but related note, the City has also been informed that document approval was granted from both Caltrans and FHWA for $15.9 million for right-of-way and design on the 24th Street Improvement Project.
-Between the two actions, $180.9 million dollars in federal funds have been secured.
+The City has also been informed that document approval was granted from both Caltrans and FHWA for $15.9 million for right-of-way and design on the 24th Street Improvement Project.

 Current Construction Update